c3lang/c3-web/docs/generic-programming/compiletime.md

 `@if` is *not* available on ordinary top-level declarations that carry no generic parameters; those use `@feat`.

-### Conditional compilation at the top level using `@if` - 0.8.2 and earlier
+### Conditional compilation at the top level using `@if` - 0.8.2 and earlier (deprecated)

-At the top level (where globals are declared; such as functions, variables, etc), conditional compilation is controlled by appending `@if` attributes onto declarations:
+In C3 0.8.2 and earlier, conditional compilation at the top level was controlled by appending `@if` attributes onto declarations.
+Note that in 0.8.3+, top-level `@if` on non-parameterized declarations is deprecated in favor of `@feat`, and `@if` is restricted to generic contexts.

 ```c3
 fn void foo_win32() @if(env::WIN32)